 3 Days in Santa Rosa: A Weekend Itinerary

 Santa Rosa is an ideal weekend getaway from the Bay Area – it’s a short drive and totally doable in 2-3 days.
 Below I’ve detailed a suggested weekend itinerary that strings together all of the best things to do in Santa Rosa, based very closely on my own trip in June 2019.
 You can, of course, adjust based on your own travel preferences.

 If you’re spending a weekend in Santa Rosa, you’ll probably arrive from San Francisco in the afternoon.
 (Take that half-day from work, you deserve it, and I guarantee you don’t use your PTO enough!)

 After making the 70-minute drive up 101, head to Safari West for your first night.
-You can book an afternoon safari (usually offered at 9am, 10am, 1pm, 2pm, and 4pm), then check into your tent before dinner.
-You’ll get the chance to see crazy-looking giraffe, a trio of rhino, and a dazzle of zebra – yes, that’s what a group of zebra are called.
+You can book an afternoon safari (usually offered at 9 am, 10 am, 1 pm, and 2 pm), then check into your tent before dinner.
+You’ll get the chance to see a crazy-looking giraffe, a trio of rhinos, and a dazzle of zebra – yes, that’s what a group of zebra is called.

 Enjoy happy hour and dinner at the main lodge (an extra cost in your stay), then settle in on your deck to enjoy some informal stargazing or just to listen to the various birds make their calls as the night comes on.